 The study on FS_6G_MED in SA4 just started, and the uplink video scenario has not been studied, but given the earlier results and use cases from 5G for downlink and the use cases from SA WG1 involving high quality uplink it is likely that SA4 will investigate this case further and derive corresponding requirements for uplink video.

+SA4 has discussed the RAN1 LS R1-2509596 and would like to provide the following information on eXR model with Haptics.

+Simultaneous haptics packets over multiple channels can be modelled as one aggregated packet.

+Silent periods of haptics do not need to be modelled.

+Haptics packets and XR traffic packets can be generated either independently or with correlation.

+Taking the haptics traces in the attachment as an example, the downlink haptics traffic model can be summarized as follows.

+Table 1: Statistical parameters for downlink haptics traffic model